mesosphere-backup/dcos-docker/examples/oinker/README.md

     mv make-config.mk.bak make-config.mk
     ```

-1. Deploy DC/OS by following the [Quick Start](/README.md#quick-start) instructions.
+1. Deploy DC/OS:

-1. Setup [Network Routing](/README.md#network-routing) in order to be able to access the DC/OS nodes running as Docker containers.
+    ```
+    make all postflight
+    ```

 1. Setup [Hostnames](/README.md#hostnames) in order to be able to use `m1.dcos` to access the cluster and `oinker.acme.org` as the vhost to the public node load balancer.

+1. Log in to the [DC/OS Web UI](http://m1.dcos/).

-1. Install DC/OS CLI using the instructions in the [DC/OS Web UI](http://m1.dcos/).
+1. Install the DC/OS CLI using the instructions in the DC/OS Web UI.

-1. Log in to DC/OS:
+1. Log in to DC/OS with the CLI:

     ```
     dcos auth login